silverweed/silverweed.github.io/boom.md

 For this reason, in 2015 I decided to start working on a complete remake for the game.
 That project would eventually become [Lifish](/lifish/).
 But alas, making a game is hard and takes a lot of time, so Lifish still isn't complete yet.

 However, as most of the code is there, I figured in the meantime I could work on a mod that, changing a bit of gameplay logic and borrowing assets from the original game, could effectively become a faithful remake of BOOM!
-So there it is, a game as close to the original Factor Software's BOOM, playable on Windows, Mac and Linux completely for free!
+So there it is, a game as close to the original Factor Software's BOOM as possible, playable on Windows, Mac and Linux completely for free!

 <b>Note:</b> <em>BOOM: Remake</em> shares most of its codebase with Lifish and, like it, it is free software.
 The source code is available [here](https://codeberg.org/silverweed/lifish) under the branch <code>boom</code>.